cedrickchee/node-api-kit/README.md

 ## Production Deployment

-We are using Heroku.
-So, install and setup Heroku CLI on your OS.
+We are using Heroku for web hosting.
+So, [install and setup Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) on your OS.

+Next, for the database, we will host MongoDB in the Cloud with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+Atlas is a managed database-as-a-service on AWS or Google Cloud and born out of mLab.
+So, go and register an account and set it up by following the instructions there.

 Then, run these commands in your terminal: